SKfraz04/e-Aurum/docs/tokenomics.md

 - **Digital Gold Investment:** Acquire and trade gold without physical custody complexities.

-- **Collateral & DeFi Integration:** Use EAU as collateral in lending, borrowing, and yield-farming protocols.
+- **Collateral & DeFi Integration:** Use eAU as collateral in lending, borrowing, and yield-farming protocols.

-- **Treasury Asset:** Allocate EAU tokens as a stable store of value for corporate treasuries and institutional portfolios.
+- **Treasury Asset:** Allocate eAU tokens as a stable store of value for corporate treasuries and institutional portfolios.

 - **Cross-Border Payments:** Facilitate low-cost, high-speed transfers denominated in a stable, globally recognized asset.

-- **Merchant Settlements:** Accept EAU tokens for goods and services as an inflation-resistant payment method.
+- **Merchant Settlements:** Accept eAU tokens for goods and services as an inflation-resistant payment method.

 ## Reward Pool & Incentives